 Bret Contreras Glute Guy

-Speaking of Abby’s popular video on glutes, if you’re interested in getting that peach booty, I also recommend checking out the “glute guru” Bret Contreras, who she also mentions in her video.
+Speaking of Abby’s popular video on glutes, if you’re interested in getting that peach booty, I also recommend checking out the “glute guru” Bret Contreras, whom she also mentions in her video.
 If you want to understand glutes, Bret is your guy!
 Bret has been obsessed with training the glutes for over two decades, and is the one who invented the barbell hip thrust in 2006 and has worked hard to popularize it and its countless variants for the past 17 years.
-I’m surprised his channel is at “only” 439K subscribers given how booty-obsessed people are nowadays.
+I’m surprised his channel is at “only” 533K subscribers, given how booty-obsessed people are nowadays.
 His most popular videos include “Hip Thrust Instructional Video”, “How To Train Glutes At Home (With The Glute Guy)”, and “Grow Your Glutes Without Growing Your Legs”:

 Tom Merrick

 Tom Merrick is best known in the fitness industry for his flexibility and handstand videos.
 People know him as the “Bodyweight Warrior”, which was previously his channel name, and which he adapted from two of his main influences in life: bodyweight strength and the Warrior archetype proposed by psychiatrist and psychoanalyst Carl Jung.
 Tom created his channel in 2015 with the purpose of helping people develop their bodyweight strength, mobility, and ability to hold handstands, which he did extensive research on.
-Tom believes strongly in bodyweight training, and apparently, so do the other 954 thousand people who are subscribed to his channel.
+Tom believes strongly in bodyweight training, and apparently, so do the other 1.15 million people who are subscribed to his channel.

 But while his bodyweight strength workouts are pretty popular on his channel, more than 20 of his most popular videos revolve around flexibility routines: for beginners, more advanced, for runners, for fixing different mobility issues, like an inability to squat.
-This is the most popular video on his channel, at 17 million views, a beginner flexibility routine that my husband and I (try to) do on the regular:
+This is the most popular video on his channel, at 21 million views, a beginner flexibility routine that my husband and I (try to) do on the regular:

 Depending on how “rusty” you are, even this beginner routine might have moves that prove difficult for you but just go at your own pace, don’t force anything (too much), and repeat.
 You’ll get more and more flexible every time.
 We find it difficult at times, but not absurd like some other beginner tutorials we’ve tried in the past.
 Stretching is meant to be a bit painful in the beginning, but you shouldn’t be in excruciating pain, and you should at least be able to do some of it, even if not nearly at the bendy level of the instructor.
 We found this one enjoyable and relaxing, even if quite painful at times.
 There are some things that you won’t be able to do at all, but just remember that’s normal for a beginner, so don’t feel bad about yourself.
 Not every body bends as easily!